Did you Know? List of Interesting Facts about Indians New Hampshire

 - Fact 1 - New Hampshire is a state of the northeast United States.
 The indigenous people of this state included various tribes of Native Americans.

 - Fact 2 - These Indians were static Woodland tribes of hunter fishers.
 Men were in charge of hunting for food and protecting the camp and the women were in charge of the home and land

 - Fact 3 - Names of Border States: Maine, Massachusetts, Vermont

 - Fact 4 - Features of the area: Low rolling coast followed by countless hills and mountains rising out of a central plateau.

-- Fact 5 - The Native Americans of New Hampshire were the were the Abenaki, Malecite, Passamaquoddy and Pennacook
+- Fact 5 - The Indians of New Hampshire were the were the Abenaki, Malecite, Passamaquoddy and Pennacook

 - Fact 6 - The Abenaki were feared as fierce warriors.
 The Abenakis is an Algonquian language speaking Indian tribe.
 They were one of the five members of the Wabanaki Confederacy which consisted of the Abenaki, Míkmaq, Penawapskewi, Pestomuhkati and Wolastoqiyik